peat-platform/tracklet/README.md

 This tracking feature is currently under development and is subject to change.
 When you `vagrant up` the dev-env piwik will be running at `192.168.33.10:8888/piwik`, but needs to be configured.
 There is a tutorial to follow.

-### Usage

-This module is basically a wrapper for the [Piwik HTTP Tracking API](http://developer.piwik.org/api-reference/tracking-api).
-Below are a few examples, assuming Piwik is running on the vagrant machine at port 8888.
-`token_auth` is the admin token, i.e. not the users individual token.
-The default view for a new user is no site access.

 #### Config
 Create a config file `config.js` with the following structure, including your Piwik adming token, and the corresponding Piwik domain